 New York University’s MA in Psychology allows students to pursue a number of paths through their studies, including social psychology and clinical psychology.

-Choose from any number of in-person an online programs when you apply to the University of South Florida.
-Students can earn an Applied Behavior Analysis MS or an Applied Behavior Analysis MA (online).
-You can also earn a MS in Child & Adolescent Behavior Health.
+Choose from any number of in-person or online programs when you apply to the University of South Florida.
+Students can earn a Master of Science degree fully online in Child & Adolescent Behavioral Health (CABH).

 The program at the University of Cincinnati offers a degree in School Psychology, with an emphasis on advocating for children.
 This program is regularly ranked as one of the top in the nation.